AlejandroParedesLT/audioVideo-GenAI/readme.md

 # Multimodal Diffusion Model for Audio-Video Generation

-This repository contains an implementation of a diffusion-based model for generating synchronized audio-video content.
-The project leverages distributed training for scalability and supports super-resolution enhancement of generated videos.
+This repository provides an implementation of advanced multimodal diffusion frameworks for synchronized audio-video generation, including MM-Diffusion and a novel two-step sequential pipeline combining CogVideoX for video and MM-Audio for audio generation.

+The work builds upon cutting-edge research in multimodal generative modeling and proposes new methods, datasets, and evaluation benchmarks for high-fidelity and temporally aligned audio-visual synthesis.

+🚀 Highlights
+📦 Two new datasets released:

+🎮 Call of Duty Game Dataset (13 hrs)

+🎤 Concerts Around the Globe Dataset (64 hrs)

+🌀 MM-Diffusion trained from scratch on curated datasets for joint audio-video generation

+🧩 Latent MM-Diffusion experiments using pretrained audio and video VAE backbones

+🔁 Two-step text → video → audio pipeline using CogVideoX and MM-Audio for aligned synthesis

+📊 Evaluated with Fréchet Audio Distance (FAD) and Fréchet Video Distance (FVD)

 ## Overview

-This multimodal diffusion model is designed to:
+The joint multimodal diffusion model (MM-Diffusion) is designed to:
 - Generate synchronized video and audio pairs
 - Train on distributed systems using PyTorch's DistributedDataParallel
 - Support super-resolution enhancement of generated videos